shawnmckinney/apache-fortress-quickstart/README.md

 # Overview of the apache-fortress-quickstart README

- * This document demonstrates how to install Apache Fortress Rest component to Apache Tomcat server and connect to a properly configured LDAP server.
+ This sample shows how to interact with Apache Fortress APIs using REST via command-line invocations w/ curl.
+In so doing, it shows how to install Apache Fortress Rest component into an Apache Tomcat server instance and connect to a properly configured LDAP server.

- * It also shows how to run services using curl.
+ The samples load a fictional security policy that correspond with another fortress sample called the [rbac-abac-sample](https://github.com/shawnmckinney/rbac-abac-sample).

 -------------------------------------------------------------------------------
 ## Table of Contents